 - Come to the farm whenever you want

-- Bring your empty jars back each week and put them on the shelves outside the milk barn.
+- Bring your empty jars and lids back each week and put them on the shelves outside the milk barn.

 - If you purchase other items while at the farm, use the sales slip to identify the other items and put the sales slip in the payment box.